nus-cs2113-AY2223S1/tp/docs/team/alfred-leong.md

 To help users recall the modules that they had recently deleted, ```/view DELETE_HISTORY``` allows them to view up to 5 most recently deleted module mappings.
 This feature can help them to add the module mappings back to the lists without having to search for the specific module code again.
-Do note that delete history information is not stored upon exiting the app (ie. it is not stored in User Storage).

 * **Some notable PRs**: [#60](https://github.com/AY2223S1-CS2113-W13-2/tp/pull/60)
 #### Help Command